Education (EDUC)

 EDUC 360A Student Teaching K-6 (1-16 Credits)

-Participants use classroom observation, information about student, and a strong knowledge base as sources for their teaching in K-6 school settings.
-Furthermore, they implement aspects of the "Teacher as a Reflective Decision Maker" conceptual model as well as aspects of the Minnesota Academic Standards.
+During a 16 week immersive field experience, participants use classroom observations, information about students, and a strong knowledge base as sources for their teaching in school settings.
+Furthermore, they implement aspects of the department’s conceptual model as well as aspects of the Minnesota Standards of Effective Practice and appropriate Minnesota and national standards.
 Major goals of this experience are to have student teachers recognize and accept their responsibility to children, to become reflective practitioners and to actively seek out opportunities to grow professionally.
 Full-time off-campus assignments are arranged by the Director of Student Teaching.
+Additionally, participants will attend a series of seminars to develop background and competencies on aspects of professional teaching that align with the practices in the clinical course.
+Participants will focus on the professional aspects of teaching that support their development in their student teaching placements.
 Prerequisite is successful completion of all major and Education courses and requirements and approval of the Director of Student Teaching.

 Prerequisites: None